JaredTweed/TextToQuestionBankConverter/NonGuiVersion/README.md

 # Instructions for TextToQuestionBankConverter

-# WARNING, THIS NONGUI VERSION CONTAINS SIGNIFICANT BUGS
+# WARNING: THIS NONGUI VERSION CONTAINS SIGNIFICANT BUGS

 ### 1. Download the TextToQuestionBankConverter.exe file into a folder on your Windows computer.
 The latest version is available at [https://github.com/JaredTweed/TextToQuestionBankConverter/](https://github.com/JaredTweed/TextToQuestionBankConverter/)